Bani, Pangasinan: Contemporary

-Bani is the hometown of TV host and former Pangasinan governor Oscar Orbos.
-From the Municipal Hall one would read that this town used to be a part of Zambales and its founders include Pangasinenses, Ilocanos and Zambals.

 In May 2009, Bani along with Anda and Bolinao, was severely damaged by Typhoon Emong.
 The typhoon damaged an office close to the Municipal Building, the Western Pangasinan Lyceum, and a lot of structures and houses.

 Geography

-Bani lies between Tambac Bay and the South China Sea, and Alaminos and Bolinao.
+The Municipality of Bani lies between Tambac Bay and the South China Sea, and Alaminos and Bolinao.
 It has a land area of 19,243.6075 hectares.